Black Sheep utilises three types of sets. While they all achieve progressive overload for strength and muscle, they each have a specific utility.

 What Makes it All Work: Reps In Reserve

 The above all becomes a shitshow if you are taking sets to failure.
 This is where 'Reps In Reserve' (RIR) comes in.
 This is your subjective assessment of how many reps you have left before failing.
-For example, if you are doing 7 reps, and you think you could do 2 more max, then you have 2 RIR.
+If you think you could do 2 more reps, then you have 2 RIR.
 If you think you had 1 left, it's 1 RIR.
 Simple stuff.

 The majority of sets done on this programme should be with 2-3 RIR.
 The reason why is this provides enough stimulus for growth, without creating so much fatigue that your ability to progress next time is hindered.
-The cut-off point for performing another set is when you are at approximately 1-3 RIR.
+The prescribed cut-off point for performing another set is typically going to be when you are at approximately 1-3 RIR.
 Time has proven that this is the sweet spot of enough to stimulus for growth, without impacting recovery for the next session.

 You may occasionally push to 1 RIR, but I really recommend avoiding making a habit of that.
 If you're a client, I will specify if I want you to push to 1 RIR.
-Going to absolute failure is mainly reserved for the odd time on an assistance exercise like curls, leg curls, sit-ups, etc. Things that won't mess up the rest of your training.
+Going to absolute failure is mainly reserved for an assistance exercise like curls, leg curls, sit-ups, etc. Things that won't mess up the rest of your training.